touf63/touf63/README.md

 - 👋 Hi, I’m @touf63
-- 👀 I’m interested in Computer Science, cars, motorbikes
+- 👀 I’m interested in Computer Science, Video Games, Motorsports
 - 🌱 I’m currently learning Python and Traffic Simulation
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...